Cobra Starship: Formation and While the City Sleeps, We Rule the Streets (2005–2007)

 Cobra Starship was formed in 2005, after Midtown bassist Gabe Saporta took a trip to Arizona.
 During this time, Saporta went on a "vision quest" in the desert, spending time with Native American tribes and smoking peyote.
 He began to create his vision for a new band, a melodic style of music heavily influenced by synthpop and hip-hop.
 Upon returning home, Saporta rented a house in the Catskill Mountains and began writing what would become the band's debut album, While the City Sleeps, We Rule the Streets.
 He posted "Hollaback Boy", a parody response to Gwen Stefani's "Hollaback Girl", on Myspace.
 The song gained Saporta notoriety on the internet, and he eventually signed to Decaydance Records, the label of his good friend, Fall Out Boy bassist Pete Wentz.

 Midtown's management company soon set Saporta up with an opportunity to record a song for the soundtrack to the 2006 Snakes on a Plane.
 Along with members of The Academy Is..., Gym Class Heroes, and The Sounds, Saporta recorded "Snakes on a Plane (Bring It)", which became a minor hit.
 During the recording of While the City Sleeps, We Rule the Streets, Saporta began recruiting new members to complete the group's lineup.
 He first enlisted drummer Nate Novarro, whom he met on tour while Novarro sold merchandise for fellow touring act Hidden in Plain View.
 After seeing Saporta in Entertainment Weekly, guitarist Ryland Blackinton and bassist Alex Suarez emailed Saporta, asking to join the group.
-(Blackinton and Suarez lived near each other in Brooklyn; coincidentally, Suarez lived in the same apartment building as Midtown drummer Rob Hitt.)
-The lineup was completed by Elisa Schwartz, who is credited as playing keytar on While the City Sleeps, We Rule the Streets; Victoria Asher joined the band as its keytarist later.
+Elisa Jordana was recruited to join as the group's keytar player.

 While the City Sleeps, We Rule the Streets was released October 10, 2006.
+The album peaked at number 125 on the US Billboard 200, as well as topping the US Heatseekers Albums chart.
 It featured the single "Snakes on a Plane (Bring It)"; the song's music video had been featured during the closing credits of the film Snakes on a Plane earlier that summer.
 In October 2006, they supported Thirty Seconds to Mars on their Welcome to the Universe Tour.
+In December 2006, Jordana was replaced by Victoria Asher.
+Saporta explained this decision as he had enough of Jordana bringing random people onto the tour bus and hosting dance parties while playing Britney Spears music, as well as suspecting her of stealing Suarez's iPod.